Feiyang/Feiyang.github.io/_pages/about.md

 ## About me

-I am a 5th-year PhD candidate under the supervision of [Prof. Qing He](http://people.ucas.edu.cn/~0000964?language=en) at Machine Learning and Data Mining group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
+I received my PhD degree in June 2021, under the supervision of Prof. Qing He at Machine Learning and Data Mining group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
-I recently won the XiaPeisu Scholarship, the top award of ICT, CAS.
+During my PhD, I won the XiaPeisu Scholarship, the top award of ICT, CAS.

-I am also currently a Ph.D. visitor at IIIS, Tsinghua University, under supervision of [Prof. Pingzhong Tang](http://iiis.tsinghua.edu.cn/~kenshin/).
+I was also a PhD visitor at IIIS, Tsinghua University, under supervision of Prof. Pingzhong Tang.

 I received my B.S. of Statistics and a dual degree of CS from the [School of the Gifted Young, USTC](https://en.scgy.ustc.edu.cn/) in 2016.

 ### Contact information
-Email: panfeiyang@ict.ac.cn
+Email: pfy824@gmail.com

 Wechat: pfy824

 ## Research Interests

 My research focuses on machine learning and applications.
-In particular, I am working on Reinforcement Learning, Uncertainty in AI, and their applications, e.g., recommendation, advertising, and FinTech.
+In particular, I am working on Reinforcement Learning, Uncertainty in AI, and their applications, e.g., quantitative finance, recommendation, and advertising.

 _Rather than exploiting the knowledge, I prefer exploring intelligence._

 ## Academic visits, internships, and industry collaborations

-* Ph.D. visitor at [Prof. Pingzhong Tang](http://iiis.tsinghua.edu.cn/~kenshin/)'s group in [IIIS, Tsinghua University](http://iiis.tsinghua.edu.cn/), since 2018.
+* Ph.D. visitor at [Prof. Pingzhong Tang](http://iiis.tsinghua.edu.cn/~kenshin/)'s group in [IIIS, Tsinghua University](http://iiis.tsinghua.edu.cn/), 2018-2020.
 * Research intern at Machine Learning Group of Ant Financial AI under supervision of Dr. Yuan (Alan) Qi, 2019.
 * Research collaboration with Technical Advertising for deep reinforcement learning approaches, 2019-2020.
 * Research collaboration with Ant Financial for reinforced anti-fraud mechanisms, 2019-2020.